Unidata/nexus-IaC/README.md

 ### Roles

-All of the Ansible roles in `provisioning/roles/` are git submodules pointing to third-party repositories.
+All of the Ansible roles in `/provisioning/roles/`--except for `testing`--are git submodules pointing to third-party repositories.
 As such, any licensing terms that those projects have are reproduced in their respective role directories.

-### Tests
+### Testing

-See `/tests/README.md`.
+See `/provisioning/roles/testing/README.md`.

 ### Ansible plugin